-Editors note: This Valentine's Day, we look back at the 2008 wedding ceremony that took place at Waffle House in Dacula.
+Editors note: We look back at the 2008 wedding ceremony that took place at Waffle House in Dacula.

 DACULA - As the famous twang of Hank Williams Jr. blasted from an SUV stereo Friday afternoon, about 30 folks socialized, sipped soda and puffed on cigarettes.

 No, this wasn't a Fourth of July backyard barbecue.
 It was the run-up to a wedding.

 The lucky couple, George "Bubba" Mathis and Pamela Christian - both 23 and employees at the Dacula diner located at the Ga.
 Highway 316/U.S. Highway 29 interchange - wouldn't have it any other way.

 "I don't know, it's something different," Mathis said while fixing his tie prior to the ceremony.

 For years, the couple tried to marry on their Independence Day anniversary.
 But the bride was always scheduled to work.
 Instead of waiting any longer - she got the day off at the last minute; Mathis had to report for the morning shift - the couple of nine years decided to seal the deal at work.